Arnold-n/P1P2MQTT/doc/HomeAssistant.md

 | Same as for HC_LWT, with _Add added      | Idem as for HC_LWT, but for additional zone

 ##### HC_Quiet

+On (some?) newer Altherma 3 R models, Quiet\_Level monitors the current quiet status but controls do not work.

 | Function                                 | Description
 |:-----------------------------------------|:----------------------------------------------------------|